 A private ice plant in the subbasement will supply artificial ice for the ice-skating rink which is to be a summer feature of the roof garden.

-Here’s a bizarre mystery from The Washington Post, printed on May 10th, 1960.
+The Washington Post laid out the mystery on May 10th, 1960.

 Daniel J. McBride, a coin dealers’ agent who checked in at the Hotel Washington the night of May 2 with $13,000 in cash, has been missing ever since.